Xiaoping-Li/Notes/CSS/Animation.md

 # CSS Animation
 ## Animation properties
 **Animation properties**: control how the animation should behave.
 There are eight animation properties in total.
-  * animation-name: sets the **name** of the animation, which is later used by **@keyframes** to tell CSS which rules go with which animations.
+  * animation-name: sets the **name** of the animation, which is later used by **@keyframes** to tell CSS which rules go with which animations
-  * animation-duration: sets the **length of time** for the animation.
+  * animation-duration: sets the **length of time** for the animation
-  * animation-timing-function: controls how quickly an animated element changes over the duration of the animation. (https://developer.mozilla.org/en-US/docs/Web/CSS/animation-timing-function)
+  * animation-timing-function: controls how quickly an animated element changes over the duration of the animation (https://developer.mozilla.org/en-US/docs/Web/CSS/animation-timing-function)
        * ease: the default value, which starts slow, speeds up in the middle, and then slows down again in the end.
        * ease-out: which is quick in the beginning then slows down,
        * ease-in: which is slow in the beginning, then speeds up at the end,